- Apple Watch Series 7 vs. WHOOP Strap 4.0

 On the other hand, red LEDs are used when you perform an ad-hoc blood oxygen saturation scan.
 You can learn more about how the Apple Watch monitors your heart rate in this knowledge base article.

-Based on my experience over the past several years and the accuracy experiment I conducted a while back, I’d say that both Apple Watch and WHOOP offer comparable heart rate monitoring accuracy.
+Based on my experience over the past several years and the accuracy experiment I conducted a while back, I’d say that both Apple Watch and older WHOOP sensors offer comparable heart rate monitoring accuracy.

 I think that’s because both devices use the same sensor technology (photoplethysmography), the same type of LEDs (during workouts), and likely a similar algorithm that translates the light signal the sensor receives into heart rate data.